goodeggs/fibrous/README.md

 -------

 Fibrous can make it easier to work with asynchronous methods in the console.
-It's not convenient to run console commands in a fiber, but using `future` is still easier than constructing callback on one line.
+It's not convenient to create a fiber to run console commands with `sync`, but using `future` is still easier than constructing callbacks in the console.

 ```
 > fs = require('fs');